Living, Mexico Essentials

 Factors that influence commitment levels

-The key factors that influence these choices include:
+As noted in our guides referenced above, the key factors that influence these choices include:

-These factors are addressed in our detailed living guide that you can download free from our eBooks library, and although they are not the only influencers, they are the principal ones which most foreign residents face as they make their choices.
+These factors are addressed in detail in our guide to living and retirement in Mexico, and although they are not the only influencers, they are the principal ones which most foreign residents face as they make their choices regarding a move.

 Practical matters to consider as you prepare to return to Mexico

-If you are one of many foreign residents that shuttles between your home country and Mexico each year —or if you intend to do this as part of your planned lifestyle— there are several practical matters to consider as you prepare for your return to Mexico.
+If you are one of many foreign residents that shuttles between your home country and Mexico each year —or if you intend to do this as part of your planned lifestyle— there are several practical matters to consider as you prepare for your re-arrival to Mexico.

 Your visitor or residency permit

 If you use a visitor permit to reside in Mexico part-time, note that border officials appear to no longer be giving 180 days stay by default.
 They can still give 180 days maximum (by law) but in many cases people are begin given fewer days—sometimes as few as 10.
-If you reside in Mexico for a few months a year, we recommend you consider applying for a residency permit.

 Vehicles you might bring